-- Explain communication approaches to elicit client information in an efficient and caring manner. - 2.
+1. Explain communication approaches to elicit client information in an efficient and caring manner. - 2.
 Explain principles of a thorough health history and its application to the prevention of medical emergencies. - 3.
 Explain the importance of comprehensive health information in the prevention of medical emergencies. - 4.
 Apply strategies to elicit comprehensive health information in simulation experiences. - 5.
-Explain the protocols of the Camosun College's Dental Clinic for obtaining trained emergency care personnel (PERT) - 6.
+Explain the protocols of the Camosun College's Dental Clinic for obtaining trained emergency care personnel (PERT). - 6.
 Identify the location of clinical emergency equipment in the clinical setting.

-Session 9: Health History, Dental History and Vital Signs
+Session 11 &12: Health History, Dental History and Vital Signs

-- 1. Compare and contrast questionnaire and interview methods for obtaining health history information including limitations. - 2.
-Explain conditions that require a "medical alert" to be placed. - 3.
-Analyze how to approach achieving an accurate health history and dental history according to medico legal requirements. - 4.
-Discuss rationale for obtaining vital signs for dental hygiene care. - 5.
-Document findings according to Camosun College protocols
+- 1. Discuss the advantages and disadvantages of questionnaire and interview methods for obtaining health history information including limitations. - 2.
+Explain conditions that require a "medical alert". - 3.
+Describe the approach to achieving an accurate health history and dental history according to medico legal requirements. - 4.
+Discuss the rationale for obtaining vital signs for dental hygiene care. - 5.
+Document findings according to Camosun College protocols.

-Session 10: (Term Test)
+Session 13: (Term Test)

-Session 11 & 12: Assessments-General Head and Neck Assessment (EO) and Intra-oral soft tissue examination
+Session 14 & 15: Assessments-General Head and Neck Assessment (EO) and Intra-oral soft tissue examination

 - 1. Apply knowledge of the structures and function of the head and neck in simulation exercises. - 2.
 Explain how to develop a systematic method of assessing the head and neck and intraoral area. - 3.
-Explain how to record significant deviations from normal utilizing terminology that meet medico legal requirements. - 4.
+Explain how to record significant deviations from normal utilizing terminology that meets medical legal requirements. - 4.
 Examine communication approaches for sharing assessment data with the client.

-Session 13: Assessment -Dental and Occlusal examinations
+Session 16&17: Assessment -Dental and Occlusal examinations

-- 1. Explain the characteristics of the dentition assessed during a dental examination. - 2.
-Explain the purpose of assessing the dentition utilizing a systematic sequence. - 3.
-Describe a systematic sequence for assessing the dentition. - 4.
-Apply accurate documentation principles in recording dental findings in simulation. - 5.
-Explore various aspects of occlusion. - 6.
-Explain the purpose of recording Angles classification of occlusion. - 7.
-Describe a systematic method for determining the classification of occlusion. - 8.
+- 1. Describe characteristics of the dentition assessed during a dental examination. - 2.
+Explain the purpose of and describe a systematic sequence for assessing the dentition. - 3.
+Apply accurate documentation principles in recording dental findings in simulation. - 4.
+Explain the purpose of recording Angles classification of occlusion. - 5.
+Describe a systematic method for determining the classification of occlusion. - 6.
 Describe the impact of occlusal trauma including subjective and objective observations.